Brooklyn

 Check out our Ultimate Guide to Cremation to learn more about cremation options, regulations, and costs.

-A direct cremation simply means that an immediate cremation is conducted with no service, minimal services, and intervention by a funeral home.
-The deceased is generally collected from the place of death and transferred to the funeral home or crematory.
 After all the required paperwork and preparation are done, the deceased is cremated (most often in a simple cardboard container), and the cremated remains are then returned to the family.

 Direct cremation in Brooklyn costs $495.
 Contact your nearest DFS Memorials provider to arrange a low-cost cremation.